-The OneOp consists of several concentration areas including Community Capacity Building (CCB).
-But many people wonder…what is CCB?
+What is CCB?
 What do those words even mean?
-Our FDEI team began to explore this idea through the lens of early childhood special education (ECSE) and early intervention (EI), and we discovered not only what the term means, but also how it can be used as a force multiplier for young children and their families in the Family Readiness mission.
+In this blog we explore this through the lens of early childhood special education (ECSE) and early intervention (EI), and we discover not only what the term means, but also how it can be used as a force multiplier for young children and their families in the Family Readiness mission.

 CCB is often defined as “people who feel a sense of shared responsibility and apply their strengths to achieve desired results” (Mancini & Bowen, 2014).
 Ultimately the goal of CCB is for both informal and formal support systems to work together to achieve positive result for members of the community.